 When shopping for tires, confirm that you’re getting the right size and type by checking tire sidewalls.
 The size appears on the sidewall as something like “P215/65R15”—the “P” indicates it is a passenger tire, “215” is the width in millimeters, “65” is the ratio of height to width (aspect ratio), “R” means that it’s a radial tire (as opposed to bias-ply or diagonal-bias), and “15” is the rim diameter in inches.
 Replacement tires should also match the placard with respect to load index and speed rating, for example, “95H” (see below for advice on speed ratings).

 Evaluating Product Quality

-The U.S. Department of Transportation (DOT) requires tires to be rated on how many miles they can be expected to run before their tread wear down.
+The U.S. Department of Transportation (DOT) requires tires to be rated on how many miles they can be expected to run before their treads wear down.
 A tire’s tread-wear rating appears on its sidewall; it is calculated by manufacturers using standards and testing procedures specified in the DOT’s Uniform Tire Quality Grading System (UTQGS).